Ludeme/Ludii/README.md

 Every time you want to run a class, edit the run configuration such that the working directory is `.../Ludii/%Module%/` as opposed to `.../Ludii/`.

 ### Other IDEs
-1. Keep in mind that each capitalized folder is meant to be a different module/project.
+1. Keep in mind that each capitalised folder is meant to be a different module/project.
 2. The Core module needs to be compiled using the `-parameters` flag.
 It's also okay to compile all the modules with it.
 3. When executing a main method, set the working directory to the class's module, not the Ludii folder or the file location.
 For example `StartDesktopApp` should have as working directory `.../Ludii/PlayerDesktop`.